hackclub/hackclub/workshops/cringe_101/README.md

 The `h1` is the tag from the HTML we are working with.
 The `:hover` is the pseudo - class or exception you have added.
-In this case by adding `:hover` you have created an exception to the old color the `h1` tag was in and have stated that whenever the mouse hovers the `h1` text, it’s color will be red instead.
+In this case by adding `:hover` you have created an exception to the old color the `h1` tag was in and have stated that whenever the mouse hovers the `h1` text, it's color will be red instead.

-An example of `:hover` in action can be seen on Udit’s site when you go over the words Twitter, Instagram, Medium and Cipher — http://uditdesai.github.io/me
+An example of `:hover` in action can be seen on Udit's site when you go over the words Twitter, Instagram, Medium and Cipher — http://uditdesai.github.io/me

 Hopefully you found that example to be really pretty and an effective use of